tesseract-ocr/tessdoc/Data-Files.md

 will want `tessdata_fast` and that is what will be shipped as part of Linux distributions.
 `tessdata_best` is for people willing to trade a lot of speed for slightly better accuracy.
 It is also better for certain retraining scenarios for advanced users.
-The third set is for the legacy recognizer.
+The third set (original 4.00 files from November 2016) is for the legacy recognizer.

 **Note**: When using the new models in the 'tessdata_best' and 'tessdata_fast' repositories, only the new LSTM-based OCR engine is supported.
 The legacy engine is not supported with these files, so Tesseract's oem modes '0' and '2' won't work with them.